Genetic history of the African diaspora: Ancient DNA

 In Saint Helena, 20 freed Africans, who were dated to the 19th century CE, were also of western Central African (e.g., Bantu peoples of Gabon and Angola) ancestry.
 One female individual carried haplogroup L1b1a10b.
 One female individual carried haplogroup L2a1f.
 One female individual carried haplogroup L2a1a3c.
 One male individual carried haplogroups E1b1a1a1a2a1a3b1d and L1c3a.
 One male individual carried haplogroups E1b1a1a1a1c1a1a and L0a1b2a.
 One male individual carried haplogroups E1b1a1a1a2a1a3b1a2a2 and L0a1e.
 One male individual carried haplogroups E1b1a1a1a2a1a3b1 and L2a1f1.
 One male individual carried haplogroups E1b1a1 and L3.
 One male individual carried haplogroups E1b1a1a1a2a1a3b1d and L3e1e.
 One male individual carried haplogroups E1b1a1a1a2a1a3a1d and L3e3b2.
 One male individual carried haplogroups E1b1a1a1a1c1a1a3 and L3e1a3a.
 One male individual carried haplogroups E1b1a1a1a2a1a3b1a2a2 and L2b1a.
 One male individual carried haplogroups E1b1a1a1a2a1a3b1 and L3f1b1a.
 One male individual carried haplogroups E1b1a1a1a2a1a3b1d1c1a and L3d3a1.
 One male individual carried haplogroups B2a1a1a1 and L3e2b1.
 One male individual carried haplogroups E1b1a1a1a2a1a3b1d1c1a and L2a1f.
 One male individual carried haplogroups E1b1a1a1a1c1a1a3a1c1 and L3e1d1a.
 One male individual carried haplogroups E1b1a1a1a2a1a3a1d and L1b1a10.
 One male individual carried haplogroups E1b1a1a1a1c1a1a3a1c and L2a1f1.
 One male individual carried haplogroups E1b1a1a1a1c1a1 and L2b1a.
 An enslaved African American man and woman, from the 18th century CE Anson Street burial site in Charleston, South Carolina, who carried haplogroup L3e1e, shared this haplogroup with freed Africans in Saint Helena.
-Based on those who were present among enlaved Africans, the ratio of males-to-females supports the conclusion of there being a strong selection bias for males in the latter period of the Trans-Atlantic Slave Trade.
+Based on those who were present among enslaved Africans, the ratio of males-to-females supports the conclusion of there being a strong selection bias for males in the latter period of the Trans-Atlantic Slave Trade.
 Consequently, due to this study on the freed Africans of Saint Helena, among other studies, greater genetic insights have been made into the Trans-Atlantic Slave Trade and its effects on the demographics of Africa.

-Medical DNA

-Risk allele variants G1 and G2 are associated with chronic kidney disease, which are common among populations of Sub-Saharan African ancestry; the G2 variant occurs at a 3%-8% rate among populations of western Central African ancestry and origin.

-Some infectious diseases are protected against due to African ancestry.
-Hereditary blood disorders, such as sickle cell anemia and thalassemia, produce an effect on the development of hemoglobin, which, consequently, prevents the reproduction of malaria parasites within the erythrocyte.
-Populations with West African ancestry, including among the African diaspora brought via the Trans-Atlantic slave trade, tend to have occurrences of sickle cell anemia and thalassemia.